-Ex-Trump campaign chairman Paul Manafort released from prison to home confinement over virus concerns
+Paul Manafort Released to Home Confinement Over Virus Fears

 Manafort had already drawn the interest of federal prosecutors during 2016, but after Mueller was appointed in 2017, he became one of the special counsel’s prime targets.

-Manafort was convicted by jurors in 2018 of tax fraud, bank fraud and failure to file a foreign bank account after prosecutors said he hid $55 million in offshore accounts and failed to pay $6 million in taxes.
-He avoided a second trial in Washington D.C. by pleading guilty to conspiracy counts involving witness tampering, money laundering and tax evasion.
+Manafort was convicted by jurors in 2018 of tax fraud, bank fraud and failure to disclose a foreign bank account after prosecutors said he’d hid $55 million in offshore accounts and failed to pay $6 million in taxes.
+He avoided a second trial in Washington by pleading guilty to conspiracy counts involving witness tampering, money laundering and tax evasion.

 ©2020 Bloomberg L.P.